Hobo Gadget Band

 Hobo Gadget Band is a 1939 Warner Bros.
-Merrie Melodies cartoon directed by Ben Hardaway and Cal Dalton The short was released on June 17, 1939.
+Merrie Melodies cartoon directed by Ben Hardaway and Cal Dalton.
+The short was released on June 17, 1939.
 The voices in this cartoon were provided by Mel Blanc, Pinto Colvig and the Paul Taylor group.

 Plot

-The cartoon focuses on a band of homeless men who reside in a hotel.
+A group of homeless men who reside in a hobo camp make their own musical instruments out of found objects, form a band and audition for a radio program.